 You can also use workflows to make practices more repeatable.
 Make processes leaner by reusing or expanding your existing workflows.

-InvGate Service Desk's visual workflow builder makes workflow automation extremely straightforward, granting you a bird's-eye view of your workflow with an intuitive interface that allows you to drag and drop and link workflow elements where needed.
+InvGate Service Management's visual workflow builder makes workflow automation extremely straightforward, granting you a bird's-eye view of your workflow with an intuitive interface that allows you to drag and drop and link workflow elements where needed.

 Look for working practices that have common triggers, inputs and outputs and consider if you can use what you already have in place for common ITSM practices like incident management, problem management, or request management.